 The Padres trade left-hander Bruce Hurst along with righty Greg Harris to the Rockies for backstop Brad Ausmus and right-handers Doug Bochtler and Andy Ashby (the player to be named later).
 After compiling a stellar 55-37 (.598) won-loss record during the first four of five seasons with San Diego, the 35 year-old southpaw starts only two games for the team this year due to his rehabilitation from surgery to repair a torn rotator cuff and labrum, and will appear in only three games with Colorado after the trade.

-Trevor Hoffman fails to set a big league record with 42 consecutive saves as Astros outfielder Moises Alou goes deep on the first pitch thrown by the Padres closer.
-The ninth inning homer ties the game, but San Diego prevails and beats Houston in the 10th, 5-4.
+Trevor Hoffman fails to set a big league record with 42 consecutive saves when Astros outfielder Moises Alou goes deep on the first pitch thrown by the Padres closer.
+The ninth-inning homer ties the game, but San Diego prevails and beats Houston in the tenth, 5-4.

-The Phillies send their number one starter, Curt Schilling, to Arizona for first baseman-outfielder Travis Lee and pitchers Omar Daal, Vicente Padilla and Nelson Figueroa.
+The Phillies send their number one starter, Curt Schilling, to Arizona for first baseman-outfielder Travis Lee and pitchers Omar Daal, Vicente Padilla, and Nelson Figueroa.
+Next season, the 33 year-old right-hander will play a major role in Arizona's world championship, posting a 22-6 record while hurling a league-leading 256.2 innings for his new team.

 Carl Everett becomes the first Ranger to hit two home runs in one inning.
 The Texas designated hitter homers twice in the nine-run seventh inning during the 12-4 rout of the visiting A's.

-After waiting through a 2 hours, 43 minutes rain delay in Atlanta to start the game, Greg Maddux becomes the 13th pitcher in baseball history to register 3,000 strikeouts.
-Taking an inside fastball in the top of the third inning, Omar Vizquel of the Giants becomes the historic victim of the 39-year old Braves right-hander.
+After waiting through a two-hours and 43-minute rain delay in Atlanta to start the game, Greg Maddux becomes the 13th pitcher in baseball history to register 3,000 strikeouts.
+Taking an inside fastball in the top of the third inning, Omar Vizquel of the Giants becomes the historic victim of the 39 year-old Braves right-hander.

 Jose Mesa, in a losing effort, becomes the 11th pitcher to appear in 1000 games when Washington beats the Phillies at Citizens Bank Park, 7-6.
-The 39-year old right-handed reliever, best known for his seven seasons with Indians, has played for eight teams during his 19-year tenure in the major leagues.
+The 39 year-old right-handed reliever, best known for his seven seasons with the Indians, has played for eight teams during his 19-year tenure in the major leagues.

 Allowing only a second-inning walk to Brennan Boesch, who is promptly erased on a double play, Matt Garza faces the minimum 27 batters in his no-hitter against the Tigers.
 With the right-hander's 5-0 victory, the Rays join the 1917 Browns and White Sox as the only teams to be involved in three no-hitters in the same season.